LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 This configuration ensures that all incoming traffic to your server's port **80** is passed to the Django app running locally on port **8000**.

 ### [8] Restart nginx
+To restart the Nginx service, run the following command:
 ```
 service nginx restart
 ```
+#### Key Parameters:

+-   **`service`**: Manages system services.
+-   **`nginx`**: Specifies the Nginx service to be managed.
+-   **`restart`**: Restarts the Nginx service, stopping it if running and then starting it again to apply any configuration changes.

+This command ensures that any updates or changes made to the Nginx configuration are applied.

 ### [9] Access your EC2 instance